Abundance for threefolds in positive characteristic when $\nu=2$: Bertini type theorems in positive characteristic

-\blemma Let $X$ be a normal klt surface over a field $k$ of characteristic $>3$ and $x$ be a singular point of $X$.
-And let $f:Y\to X$ be the minimal resolution of $X$.
+\blemma Let $X$ be a normal klt surface over a field $k$ of characteristic $p>3$, and let $x$ be a singular point of $X$.
+Let $f:Y\to X$ be the minimal resolution of $X$.
 We write $E_{i}$ for the exceptional prime divisors of $f$ lying over $x$.
-Assume that the following conditions holds:
+Assume that the following conditions hold:

 (1) $X$ is smooth over $k$ outside the singular points,

 (2) the residue field $k(x)$ is separable over $k$,

 (3) $E_{i}$ is geometrically irreducible over $k(x)$ for every $i$.